What is the current status of this program?

 What is the timeline?

-There is no deadline to apply for the EnerWealth lease.
-However, if you are interested, it would be wise to explore the option as soon as possible, since the favorable economics of the lease are based on the Federal tax credit (which expires after 2027), the PowerPair program (which is a pilot that may or may not be extended), and the North Carolina leasing program established by House Bill 589 in 2017, which set a cap on how many leases may be done statewide.
+There is no deadline to apply for the lease.
+However, if you are interested, it would be wise to explore the option as soon as possible, since the favorable economics of the lease are based on the Federal tax credit (which expires after 2027), Duke Energy’s PowerPair program (which is a pilot that may or may not be extended), and the North Carolina leasing program established by House Bill 589 in 2017, which set a cap on how many leases may be done statewide.
 The leasing cap is nowhere near being met, but don’t delay!

 What other incentives could I use to help me accomplish my goals?